awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-baselineoverride.md

 When using both a Snapshot Id and a patch baseline override, the Snapshot Id takes precedence over the patch baseline override\.
 The baseline override rules will still be used, but they will only be evaluated once\.
 In the earlier example, the patches across your 1,000 instances will still always be the same\.
 If, midway through the patching operation, you changed the JSON file in the referenced S3 bucket to be something different, the patches applied will still be the same\.
 This is because the Snapshot Id was provided\.

 **Using baseline override and Install Override List at the same time**
-You cannot use these two parameters at the same time\.
-The patching document fails if both parameters are supplied, and it does not perform any scans or installs on the instance\.
+You can't use these two parameters at the same time\.
+The patching document fails if both parameters are supplied, and it doesn't perform any scans or installs on the instance\.

 ## Code examples<a name="patch-manager-about-baselineoverride-code"></a>